amezquita13-cmd/EMLtoPDF/README.md

 Workflow Details
 ----------------
 **UiPath Workflow 1 — Signature Filter**
-1. UiPath reads 2 paths (`InputFolder` --> conatains all EML files, and the path of the CheckEMLSignature.vbs script).
+1. Reads 2 paths (`InputFolder` --> conatains all EML files, and the path of the CheckEMLSignature.vbs script).
 2. UiPath uses the paths to execute the CheckEMLSignature.vbs script:
    ```
    cscript //nologo "<ScriptsFolder>\CheckEMLSignature.vbs" "<InputFolder>"